Kevin-Lago/java-guide/3-intermediate_java/3-streams/README.md

 - Streams with try/catch

-- Doesnt duplicated elements.
+- Doesn't duplicate elements.
 Perfect for map filter reduce
 - A Stream object does not duplicate data.
 - A Stream object is an empty Object.
 - Creating a Stream object does not create any load on memory or cpu.
 - A Stream object instance can not be processed more than once.
 Either terminal or intermediate operations
-- It doesnt make sense to store Streams in a variable.
+- It doesn't make sense to store Streams in a variable.
 We inline the methods and use a terminal operation all in one go.

 ## Flatmap